 This category includes major national chains and does not apply to small independent fast food operators or restaurants with fewer than 60 locations nationally.

-Healthcare Worker Minimum Wage: $18-$24/Hour Depending on Facility Type
+Healthcare Worker Minimum Wage Under SB 525: $18 to $24/Hour Depending on Facility Category

-These rates apply to all healthcare employees at covered facilities, including nursing staff, housekeeping, food service, administrative staff, and other positions.
-Healthcare employers must ensure payroll systems reflect the correct rate for their facility size.
+These rates apply to all covered healthcare employees, including nursing staff, housekeeping, food service, administrative staff, and other positions performing patient care, support, or operations work for the facility.
+Healthcare employers must ensure payroll systems reflect the correct rate for their facility category, not facility bed count, and should verify their classification under the Department of Industrial Relations FAQ.

 Local Minimum Wages: Many California Cities Set Higher Rates